 Upon receipt of an MLME-REASSOCIATE.request primitive that is part of an on-channel tunneling (see 11.32.5 (On-channel Tunneling (OCT) operation)), a non-AP and non-PCP STA shall follow the rules in 11.32.5 (On-channel Tunneling (OCT) operation) in addition to the reassociation procedures described below.

-Upon receipt of an MLME-REASSOCIATE.request primitive, a non-AP and non-PCP STA shall reassociate with an AP or PCP using the following procedure:
+Upon receipt of an MLME-REASSOCIATE.request primitive, a non-AP, non-AP MLD, and non-PCP STA shall reassociate with an AP, AP MLD, or PCP, respectively, using the following procedure:

-If the STA is not associated in the same ESS or the state for the new AP or PCP(#2582) is State 1, the MLME shall inform the SME of the failure of the reassociation by issuing an MLME-REASSOCIATE.confirm primitive, and this procedure ends.
+If the STA, non-AP MLD, or STA is not associated in the same ESS or the state for the new AP, AP MLD, or PCP(#2582), respectively, is State 1, the MLME shall inform the SME of the failure of the reassociation by issuing an MLME-REASSOCIATE.confirm primitive, and this procedure ends.

-The MLME shall transmit a Reassociation Request frame to the new AP or PCP. (#2201)The RSNE contained in the MLME-ASSOCIATE.request primitive shall be included in the Reassociation Request frame.
+The MLME shall transmit a Reassociation Request frame to the new AP, AP MLD, or PCP. (#2201)The RSNE contained in the MLME-ASSOCIATE.request primitive shall be included in the Reassociation Request frame.
 The RSNE shall specify exactly one pairwise cipher suite and exactly one AKM suite.
 If the MLME-REASSOCIATE.request primitive contained the EmergencyServices parameter equal to true, an Interworking element with the UESA field set to 1 shall be included in the Reassociation Request frame.

-If a Reassociation Response frame is received with a status code of SUCCESS, the state variable for the new AP or PCP shall be set to State 4 or to State 3 if dot11RSNAActivated is true and the FT protocol is not used with respect to the new AP or PCP and, unless the old AP or PCP and new AP or PCP are the same, to State 2 with respect to the old AP or PCP, and the MLME shall issue an MLME-REASSOCIATE.confirm primitive to inform the SME of the successful completion of the reassociation.
+If a Reassociation Response frame is received with a status code of SUCCESS, the state variable for the new AP, AP MLD, or PCP shall be set to State 4 or to State 3 if dot11RSNAActivated is true and the FT protocol is not used with respect to the new AP, AP MLD, or PCP and, unless the old AP, AP MLD, or PCP and new AP, AP MLD, or PCP, respectively, are the same, to State 2 with respect to the old AP, AP MLD, or PCP, and the MLME shall issue an MLME-REASSOCIATE.confirm primitive to inform the SME of the successful completion of the reassociation.

-If the MLME-REASSOCIATION.request primitive has the new AP’s or PCP’s(#2582) MAC address in the CurrentAPAddress parameter (reassociation to the same AP or PCP(#2582)), the following states, agreements and allocations shall be deleted or reset to initial values:
+If the MLME-REASSOCIATION.request primitive has the new AP’s, AP MLD’s or PCP’s(#2582) MAC address in the CurrentAPAddress parameter (reassociation to the same AP, AP MLD or PCP(#2582)), the following states, agreements and allocations shall be deleted or reset to initial values:

 All EDCAF state